 - Hawley Anterior Bite Plane: This device is similar to an orthodontic retainer except that only covers the front teeth and must be fitted at our office.
 The idea behind the Hawley Bite plane is to prevent grinding the rear molars by limiting the contraction of the temporalis muscle in the jaw.

 - Botox®: Botox® can be injected into the muscles responsible for bruxing by disabling them enough to prevent grinding, but not enough to disrupt normal functions like speaking and chewing.
 While Botox® is one of the treatment options listed, it is not currently available at Carroll Periodontics & Implant Dentistry.
-If, after your appointment with Dr. Kleinman, you would like to schedule Botox® Treatment we can coordinate a referral.
+If, after your appointment with Dr. Kleinman or Dr. O'Sullivan, you would like to schedule Botox® Treatment we can coordinate a referral.